kinjmshah/kinjmshah.github.io/_portfolio/HCI_CI_LoFiPrototype.md

 *General Platform Objective: Search for papers on a topic of your choice*

-In addition to observing overall use of the platform to complete the general platform objective above, the user was asked to perform the following specific tasks:
+In addition to observing overall use of the platform to complete the general platform objective above, the user was asked to perform the following specific tasks, which were deemed as common tasks completed on this platform:
-- Select and save papers you identify as relevant
+- Save papers you identify as relevant
-- View the abstract of a paper
+- Pick a paper to read that was published in the last year
-- Search for papers from a particular author or group of authors
+- Find papers from a particular author or group
-- Identify peer-reviewed papers
+- Pick a peer-reviewed paper to read
-- Select and save papers from the last year

 ### Results

 The contextual inquiry can be viewed in the video recording below.
 Key takeaways from observing each task and general platform interaction are listed here:

-<ins>Select and save papers you identify as relevant</ins>
+<ins>Task 1: Save papers you identify as relevant</ins>
 - Started with general key word search
 - Looked at title, published venue, citation count, and date published to evaluate papers
-- Clicked on title to view paper details
+- Clicked on title to view abstract and paper details
 - Copied paper link and opened in new tab to save paper for later deeper evaluation

-<ins>View the abstract of a paper</ins>
-- Clicked on paper title
-- Clicked back on browser to return to search results
+- Returned back to search results

+<ins>Task 2: Pick a paper to read that was published in the last year</ins>
+- Clicked on "Since 2020" filter on left side of page
+- Skimmed list of paper titles, papers often in pre-print
+- Muttered under breath "I wish I could filter by citation count"

+<ins>Task 3: Pick a peer-reviewed paper to read</ins>
+- Recognized venue names of well known venues
+- Usually scrolled past paper if venue name was not recognized and citation count was low

-<ins>Search for papers from a particular author or group</ins>
+<ins>Task 4: Find papers from a particular author or group</ins>

 Path 1:
 - Searched for author name along with paper topic